-If there’s one thing I love its gorgeous flowers and a surprising amount of flower fields exist in Washington DC, Maryland, and Virginia!
+If there’s one thing I love its gorgeous flowers and a surprising amount of flower fields and gardens exist in Washington DC, Maryland, and Virginia!

-One of the most prevalent questions people on Instagram ask me is where is this flower field???
+One of the most prevalent questions people on Instagram ask me is where is this flower field or garden???
 And so I decided to put together this guide to every flower field in the DC, Maryland, and Virginia area that I’ve found and love!

 A surprising amount of beautiful flowers bloom here.

 So here’s to a floral affair in DC, celebrating all the lovely blooms.

 I absolutely love magnolias and the prettiest ones in my opinion are the saucer magnolias that bloom in the DC area!

 They are such a pretty pink color.
 In Maryland, the magnolias bloom slightly later.

 Magnolias basically kick off spring in the Washington DC area since they bloom just before the cherry blossoms, around mid to late March.